All tables and feature classes used in ArcGIS must contain a field that uniquely identifies each row or feature.

 - Integer (positive values only)

 Since the value in the unique identifier field uniquely identifies a row or feature object within ArcGIS, values in that field must always be unique and not null.
-It is your responsibility to guarantee that values in this field meet this requirement.
+It is your responsibility to guarantee that values in this field meet these requirements.

 You will receive an error if ArcGIS encounters a null value, but ArcGIS does not enforce the uniqueness of values in the unique identifier field used in a query layer or database table.
 If ArcGIS encounters a nonunique value, no error is returned; however, you may see inconsistent results in selection sets or other queries in ArcGIS.